 - truck-tractors; and

-- buses that seat 10 passengers or more.
+- passenger-carrying vehicles that seat 10 or more passengers, including the driver.

 Heavy trailers must be inspected every 12 months.